-Our goal is to support all Native students to achieve academically through culturally responsive practices and provide opportunities to connect culturally.
+Our goal: To support all Native students to achieve academically through culturally responsive practices and provide opportunities to connect culturally.

-Community partnerships with local Urban Indian organizations and higher education institutions allow us to provide the following programs for our Native students each year:
+Community partnerships with local Urban Native organizations and higher education institutions allow us to provide the following programs for our Native students each year:

 - Native American Graduation Program: a collaboration with area colleges and programs working with Native American students graduating from high school, college and GED programs each year.

 - Making College the Norm: a program for middle school students that helps them learn about higher education.
 Students visit local colleges and engage in fun activities to find out about their programs and how to become a college student.

 - Native Youth Summer Program: five-week program each summer open to students in grades 1 through 8 that focuses on reading, math, culture and physical education.
 Students are taken on a field trip each week.